Tense moments in Situation Room as Biden oversaw raid on ISIS leader that was months in the making – KION546

 Military engineers had determined ahead of time the blast would not cause the building to collapse.

-“I doubt he knew that when he set off that detonation,” the official said.
+“I doubt he knew that when he set off that detonation,” a senior administration official said.
 “It was probably his intent to kill everyone in that building.”

 Still, the operation was not complete.
 A top ISIS lieutenant was on the floor beneath Qurayshi, facilitating day-to-day operations of the terrorist organization.
 When US forces entered the building, he barricaded himself in his quarters with his wife on the second floor and engaged American forces.
 The ISIS lieutenant was killed.